zhufuyi/sponge_examples/6_micro-cluster/README.md

 ![micro-rpc-cli](https://raw.githubusercontent.com/zhufuyi/sponge_examples/main/assets/en_micro-cluster-rpc-cli.png)

-In order to call the methods of the RPC services in the RPC gateway service, you need to copy the proto files of the comment, inventory, and product RPC services to the api/shopgw/v1 directory of the RPC gateway service.
+In order to call the methods of the RPC services in the RPC gateway service, you need to copy the proto files of the comment, inventory, and product RPC services to the api/shop_gw/v1 directory of the RPC gateway service.

-Switch to the shopgw directory and perform the following steps:
+Switch to the shop_gw directory and perform the following steps:
 (1) Generate pb.go code, generate registered routing code, generate template code, and generate swagger documentation

 ```shell
 make proto
 ```

-(2) Open internal/service/shopgw_logic.go, which is the generated API interface code.
+(2) Open internal/service/shop_gw_logic.go, which is the generated API interface code.
 Fill in the business logic code here, fill in the following simple business logic code:

 ```go
 package service